-On May 29, the Ministry of Emergency Management held a video publicity and training session for the "Safety Management Regulations for Fine Chemical Enterprises."
-The Chemical Research Institute organized a centralized video training session at the Academic Lecture Hall on the 22nd floor.
-Deputy General Manager Yang Fangwen, heads of various departments, and relevant professionals, totaling over 80 people, participated in the training.
+On May 29, the Ministry of Emergency Management held a video training session on the "Safety Management Regulations for Fine Chemical Enterprises".
+The Chemical Engineering Institute organized a collective video training session in the academic report hall on the 22nd floor, with more than 80 people attending, including Deputy General Manager Yang Fangwen, heads of various departments, and relevant professionals.

 Release time: